firezone/firezone/docs/docs/reference/telemetry.md

 We store telemetry in a self-hosted instance of PostHog running in a private Kubernetes cluster, only accessible by the Firezone team.
-Here is an example of a status report that is sent from your instance of Firezone to our telemetry server:
+Here is an example of a telemetry event that is sent from your instance of Firezone to our telemetry server:

 ```json
 {